stmorare/3.DFS-File-Server-Redundancy/README.md

 ### Acknowledgements
 - Collaborated with Grok 3, built by xAI, for expert guidance and assistance in completing this project.
-- Collaborated with Grok 3, built by xAI, for expert guidance and assistance in completing this project.
+- Collaborated with Claude Sonnet 4, built by Anthropic, for expert guidance and assistance in completing this project.